SantaBKlaus/SplitApp/README.md

-# SplitBill - Fair Bill Splitting Made Easy
+# BullSplit - Fair Bill Splitting Made Easy

 A collaborative bill-splitting web application built with Next.js and Firebase.
 Create rooms, add items, select what you consumed, and automatically calculate fair splits with your friends.